Gender Empowerment Measure: Suggested alterations

 Many suggestions have been made to alter the GEM.
 It has been suggested that the GEM be altered to include female representation in local government instead of only national government to make it less elite.
 Furthermore, it has been recommended that it should be revised to reflect female participation in political activities such as voting.
-Additionally, it has been recommended that a component regarding women's control over their own bodies and sexuality be added by measuring availability of birth control and the right to abortion.
+Additionally, it has been recommended that a component regarding women's control over their own bodies and sexuality be added by measuring the availability of birth control and the right to abortion.
 In fact, some have suggested that there is not enough consideration of women's health as a whole in the current GEM.
 It has been suggested that including infant mortality rate of females (IMR-F) and maternal mortality rate (MMR) be included in the calculations, as they are better suited to indicate women's health and lifecycle than is the more general life expectancy at birth (LEB) measure.
 It has also been suggested that the GEM could be altered to include the proportion of females who are in extreme poverty as opposed to the proportion of parliamentary positions held by females.
 Lastly, it has been suggested that the GEM could be altered to include female levels of unemployment.
 Other suggestions include coming up with different ways to deal with the earned income part so as to make it a more straightforward mode of measurement.

+Applications of alterations

+In some developing countries where the aforementioned shortcomings of the GEM are especially pronounced, subnational calculations are made differently in order to produce a more accurate representation of women's empowerment.
+For example, while the number of women in national Indian parliament may be slim, there are more women in local-level government who would be unaccounted for.
+Thus many Indian states use local level parliamentary numbers when calculating their GEM and overall Human Development Reports (HDR).

+Another example of these local-level alterations is agricultural wages and employment.
+Agriculture accounts for a large share of women's employment in the developing world.
+To account for this in the GEM, West Bengal's 2004 HDR, for example, includes rural agricultural employment in its GEM calculations, whereas typically a GEM equation would only include non-agricultural wages.
+This alteration allows for a more representative and accurate GEM.